space-wizards/docs/src/en/general-development/tips/troubleshooting-faq.md

 Some written out error codes you may have, for ctrl+f'ing: "An attempt was made to access a socket in a way forbidden by its access permissions.", "Only one usage of each socket address (protocol/network address/port) is normally permitted."

 By default, the game server needs ports 1212/UDP and 1212/TCP to start.
-Common occurence here can be *already running an SS14 server which uses the ports*.
+Common occurrence here can be *already running an SS14 server which uses the ports*.

 #### Windows users

 Installing **Docker for Windows** or something related seems to completely screw up the default dynamic port range on your system, and on top of that reserve a ton of ports via an always-running service.
-This means that *even when Docker isn't running* it, or *any app on your system* can randomely decide to register port 1212 for general purpose stuff.
+This means that *even when Docker isn't running* it, or *any app on your system* can randomly decide to register port 1212 for general purpose stuff.

 If you want to verify this is the case, run `netsh int ipv4 show dynamicportrange tcp`.
 This *should* default to the following: